uhlive/python-sdk/README.md

 or as a dependency to a project managed by `uv`:

 ```
-uv all uhlive
+uv add uhlive
 ```

 ## Tools

 If you have [`just`](https://just.systems/man/en/) and `uv` installed, you have a convenient way to run the tooling.
-Otherwise, you can run the command in the `justfile` manually.
+Otherwise, you can run the commands in the `justfile` manually.

 ### Format the sources